-I’m Andie Mitchell, a 30-year-old freelance writer, recipe developer, and author.
+I’m Andie Mitchell, a 30-year-old writer, recipe developer, and author.
 I’m the only living person who openly admits that Titanic is still her favorite movie.

 Other things of note: I am passionate about food — good-tasting and good-for-you food.
 I’ve been cooking all my life, but my relationship with eating has been rocky.
 Ten years ago, I weighed nearly 300 pounds.
 That was my turning point.
 I started eating better.
 I began exercising regularly.
 I transformed my kitchen and my recipe box.
 A little over a year after I began, I had lost 135 pounds.
 I didn’t know it at the time, but my journey to understand — and work on — my emotional eating was just beginning.
 [Take a look at my weight loss posts.]

 Can You Stay for Dinner? is where I share the lessons I’ve learned in the last ten years, lifestyle bits that make me feel good inside and out, and the recipes that help me maintain a sense of balance.
 [Check out my recipe section!]

 What do I do besides this blog?

 I write books!
 My first one, It Was Me All Along, was a New York Times bestselling memoir all about my life through food and my journey to lose 135 pounds.
 Find it on AMAZON, Barnes & Noble, TARGET, and Indiebound!

 I’m also working on a cookbook as we speak, to be published in spring 2016!
 Both books are published by the incredible Clarkson Potter, a division of Random House.